1983/84 SEASON

 sleeves

-The Pergamon sponsored shirts were again used exclusively at the Manor Ground for the majority of the league matches.
+The Pergamon-sponsored shirts were again used exclusively at the Manor Ground for the majority of the league matches.

 Variations